Burj Khalifa is the most iconic building in Dubai, UAE.

 During such times, it is best to buy Skip The Line tickets.

-During non-prime hours, you may still have to wait for around 30 minutes in the elevator lines.
+During non-prime hours, you may still have to wait around 30 minutes in the elevator lines.

 Dubai is hot during these months and hence draws fewer tourists.

-However, being the most popular tourist destination in Dubai, you may still have to wait for 20-30 minutes during your visit.
+However, being Dubai’s most popular tourist destination, you may still have to wait 20-30 minutes during your visit.

 How long does Burj Khalifa take